starpants/bathfilmclub/docs/ARCHITECTURE.md

 }
 ```

-This ensures ThemeDrawer, search page, and theme detail pages always show the same film counts as the homepage.
-An archived copy of the active theme will never show stale data.
+This ensures MenuDrawer, search page, and theme detail pages always show the same film counts as the homepage.

 ### Adding a Film (Admin Workflow)